Open 7 Days a WeekBook Today

 • Regular exercise - Benefits cardiovascular and kidney health

-• Blood pressure monitoring - Important for kidney protection
+• Blood pressure monitoring - Important for kidney protection; see managing high blood pressure through kidney function monitoring

 • Diabetes management - Crucial for preventing kidney complications